KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 [YouTube](https://youtu.be/yJ-3I3xGDgs)

 **Significance:**
-Can't do hydro tests on dandelions near Mondstadt.
+Can't do Hydro tests on dandelions near Mondstadt.

 ### Genshin has 2D Water